-In the 1980s, the Technicolor scenes were found in a Czech film archive and Turner Entertainment, who now owned the rights, set out to restore the film, adding the newly found scenes and color tints.
-In addition, a new score was commissioned from Carl Davis for a 1989 Thames Television screening of the film.
-The 1989 soundtrack was recently reissued on Davis’s own label and what a glorious score it is.
+In the 1980s, the Technicolor scenes were found in a Czech film archive.
+Turner Entertainment, who now owned the rights, restored the film, adding the newly found scenes and color tints.
+In addition, Carl Davis composed a new score a 1989 Thames Television screening of the film.
+He recently reissued on his own label and what a glorious score it is.

 For the most part, Davis wisely steers away from the Hebraic influences found in Miklós Rózsa’s 1959 Oscar-winning classic.
 Instead, the score finds his own spirituality and grandeur with a more traditional symphonic sound from the early part of the 20th century.